openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 Files containing user and machine settings are located in the hidden `.openbroadcaster` folder within the users home directory.
 The __Admin Tab__ provides utilities for backup and restoration of user settings.
 To reset admin or lost passwords may be recovered by editing the sqlite DB file  __settings.db__  or simply deleting it and restarting obplayer.
 On restart obplayer will recreate this DB with default values.

 __data.db__ contains a copy of media and schedule for the period identified by the sync buffer (default 24 hours).
 From OBPlayer dashboard >Admin `Delete data.db and Restart` to purge db forces a refresh of schedules and media according to the current sync settings.
 Useful when changing backend services.

-### Startup

-Open local `Terminal` or ssh into target machine.
-Cd to dir where player files are installed eg `/usr/share/obplayer`

-__Do not run as root or Sudo__

-Script "bash obplayer_check" starts the player and checks for existing instances and not start if already running

-Script "bash obplayer_loop" runs in an infinite loop to restart in case it unexpectedly terminates (crashes) or is shutdown via the web dashboard

-Add these switches for extra functionality

-`obplayer -d` Prints log messages to stdout console

-`obplayer -f or --fullscreen` Starts GTK full screen on startup. obplayer_loop -f also works.

-`obplayer -H` Starts headless, no desktop GUI (audio only)

-`obplayer -m` Starts screen minimized

-`obplayer -r` Restarts fresh, clearing out Playlist\Schedule\Media cache and priority broadcast databases

-`obplayer  -c CONFIGDIR, --configdir` Specifies an alternate data directory (default: ['~/.openbroadcaster'])

-`obplayer -- disable-updater`   Disables the OS updater

-`obplayer -- disable-http`  Disables the http admin dashboard

 ## Audio Settings
 {:.toc}